Bullying at preschool

 Here are some ideas, along with ways to explain the ideas to your child:

-- Tell the bully to stop: ‘Standing up to bullies in a calm way lets them know that what they’re trying to do isn’t working’.
+- Tell the person doing the bullying to stop: ‘Standing up to bullies in a calm way lets them know that what they’re trying to do isn’t working’.

-- Stay around other people: ‘If you play with your best friends, the bully probably won’t bother you’.
+- Stay around other people: ‘If you play with your best friends, the person doing the bullying probably won’t bother you’.

 - Ask other children for help: ‘Other children probably understand what you’re going through and can help you if you need it.
 Bullies are less likely to strike if they can see that you have backup’.

 - Tell the teacher: ‘Your teacher can help you deal with the problem.
-The bully might not even know that the teacher is helping you.
+The person doing the bullying might not even know that the teacher is helping you.
 Bullying can be hard to handle, and grown-ups are there to help’.

 You and your child could pick one or two ideas that he feels comfortable using.
 Encourage him to put them into action.
 This will help your child feel more confident and less powerless about being bullied.